Age of Empires Online: Reception

 Age of Empires Online received mixed reviews, garnering an aggregated review score of 70 on Metacritic.
-Some critics praise the co-operative missions, graphics, and familiar Age of Empires gameplay.
+Some critics praised the co-operative missions, graphics, and familiar Age of Empires gameplay.
 However, many critics were critical of the price of the game's premium content.

-Justin Calvert of GameSpot gave the game a 6.5/10, noting the PvP matchmaking system, enemy AI, and pricing as weak points, but stated, "Age of Empires Online effectively infuses its conventional real-time strategy gameplay with massively multiplayer online-style loot and leveling mechanics."
+Justin Calvert of GameSpot gave the game a 6.5/10, noting the PvP matchmaking system, enemy AI, and pricing as weak points, but stated: "Age of Empires Online effectively infuses its conventional real-time strategy gameplay with massively multiplayer online-style loot and leveling mechanics."
 IGN gave the game a 7/10, with reviewer Nick Kolan critical of the game's best features being restricted to the premium content purchases.
-However, Kolan closed by saying, "For all its flaws, I can’t help but like Age of Empires Online.
+However, Kolan closed by saying: "For all its flaws, I can't help but like Age of Empires Online.
 Caught somewhere between massively-multiplayer online role-playing game and hardcore competitive real-time strategy, Age of Empires Online delivers some of the most addictive parts of both."
 PC Magazine gave the game 3.5 out of 5 stars, and complimented the in-game artwork as "well done" and "nicely scalable", but felt the free to play aspect should have offered more to the player.
 Reviewer Matthew Murray wrote, "Age of Empires Online is highly enjoyable, and I found myself afflicted with one-more-turn-itis when a fiendish mission objective captivated (or frustrated) me.
-That’s not the case with every game I play—and it’s not nothing."
+That's not the case with every game I play—and it's not nothing."

-GameSpy reviewer Mike Sharkey panned the game in his initial review, but after the game received a major overhaul patch he later stated, "Well, AoE Online is now on Steam, and courtesy of a massive spring patch, the vast majority of the problems I had with it have been addressed."
+GameSpy reviewer Mike Sharkey panned the game in his initial review, but after the game received a major overhaul patch, he later stated: "Well, AoE Online is now on Steam, and courtesy of a massive spring patch, the vast majority of the problems I had with it have been addressed."
 PC Gamer initially gave the game a 65/100 at launch, but later reviewed the specific DLC Celts campaign giving it a score of 90/100 and calling it, "The best free RTS gaming you'll find, the Celts bring AoEO two steps closer to greatness."
 PC Gamer later summarized the game's major complaints during its initial launch and noted that many of them were addressed or improved by the developers.

 Age of Empires Online was the third most played Games for Windows Live title for the year 2012 based on unique users.
-Upon its shutdown in 2014, Age of Empires Online had its players embark on 500 million single-player quests, another 13.7 million multiplayer quests, and 2 million arena matches in its three-year history.
+Upon its shutdown in 2014, Age of Empires Online had its players embark on 500 million single-player quests, another 13.7 million multiplayer quests, and two million arena matches in its three-year history.